xiekezhe/deepomd/README.md

-This is a implementation for paper <<Neural Future-Dependent Online Mirror Descent>>
+This is a implementation for paper &laquo Neural Future-Dependent Online Mirror Descent &raquo

 docker image are soo large to push to github.

 if you need it ,send email to zjxkz20170625@mail.ustc.edu.cn

 ============
 requirements
 ------------